pbrunelle/Linux/valgrind.md

 $CALLGRIND_ANNOTATE --show=Ir --inclusive=yes callgrind.out.PID a.cpp > a.callgrind.cpp
 ```

+### Memcheck

-Run memcheck (to find memory leaks; the stack traces that are very useful):
+memcheck can be used to find memory leaks; the stack traces that are very useful.

 ```
 $VALGRIND --leak-check=yes program program-options